soumavit/cvut_apo_snake/README.md

 snake  </br>
 - App designed for the MicroZed board  </br>
 - Finished code documentation  </br>
-- Files in folders sorted by their main function (scene files are in scenes, utilities files are in utils) </br>
+- Files in folders sorted by their main function (scene files are in scenes, utilities files are in utils etc.) </br>

 snake_sim  </br>
 - The same app but this one can be run in the linux terminal which acts as a display in this case </br>